kane50613/redis-on-workers/README.md

-# redis-on-workers
+# `redis-on-workers`

-Connect to your Redis server using `cloudflare:sockets`.
+Connect to your Redis server in Cloudflare Workers using `cloudflare:sockets`.

-This package is designed to work with Cloudflare Workers, but it can also be used in node.js thanks to the implementation of [`cloudflare:sockets` for node.js](https://github.com/Ethan-Arrowood/socket).
+This package is designed to work with Cloudflare Workers, but it can also be used in Node.js thanks to the implementation of [`cloudflare:sockets` for Node.js](https://github.com/Ethan-Arrowood/socket).

 ## Installation